cyryllo/SPiBot/Control/README.md

 EN:
-SpyPiBot - Panel for robot control
+SPiBot - Panel for robot control
 ========
 Web application to control a robot